Latent Thinking Optimization: Your Latent Reasoning Language Model Secretly Encodes Reward Signals in Its Latent Thoughts: Additional Experimental Results

 \subsection{Efficiency Analysis}

 We evaluate the efficiency of our framework from two perspectives: the training efficiency of \LRM and the sampling efficiency of \LTO.
-Our results demonstrate that \LRM requires only modest resources to train, and sampling answers with \LTO brings negligible additional cost during inference. \paragraph*{Training Efficiency of \LRM}
+Our results demonstrate that \LRM requires only modest resources to train, and sampling answers with \LTO brings negligible additional cost during inference.

-We analyze the training efficiency of the \LRM by measuring the total training time and GPU memory usage of \LRM across different datasets and settings.
+\paragraph*{Training Efficiency of \LRM} We analyze the training efficiency of the \LRM on \LRLM by measuring the total training time and GPU memory usage of \LRM across different datasets and settings.
 All the experiments are conducted on a single A100 GPU using the default 32 thinking steps.
 From the experimental results in Table~\ref{tab:training_efficiency_analysis}, we can see that the training of \LRM can be completed within reasonable time and modest memory budgets in all the settings.
 Such resource cost is significantly lower than that of language-based reward models~\citep{wang-etal-2024-math,lu2024autopsv}.
-These results demonstrate that reward modeling in the latent space offers a more efficient alternative to reward modeling in the natural language space. \paragraph*{Sampling Efficiency of \LTO}

-Compared to standard inference procedure, which directly samples latent thoughts and responses from the base model, \LTO introduces an additional step for latent reward computation.
-To evaluate the efficiency of this step, we compare the average computation time of the base model inference and the latent reward computation per sample across five datasets.
+These results demonstrate that reward modeling in the latent space offers a more efficient alternative to reward modeling in the natural language space. \paragraph*{Sampling Efficiency of \LTO} Compared to standard inference procedure, which directly samples latent thoughts and responses from the base model, \LTO introduces an additional step for latent reward computation.
+To evaluate the efficiency of this step on \LRLM, we compare the average computation time of the base model inference and the latent reward computation per sample across five datasets.
 All the experiments are conducted on a single A100 GPU using the default 32 thinking steps.
 From the experimental results in Table~\ref{tab:sampling_efficiency_analysis}, we can see that the computation time of \LRM is orders of magnitude lower than the inference time of the base model, indicating that \LRM is highly efficient and incurs little computation cost.
 Moreover, since there are not sequential dependencies between the sampled latent thinking trajectories, the sampling process in \LTO can be fully parallelized.
 Therefore, \LTO incurs only negligible additional inference cost, and its total inference time can be almost the same with direct sampling from the base model when parallel sampling is introduced.